 When deemed appropriate pupils are asked their views of worship.
 This is both to ensure we are keeping worship fresh and relevant and to gain an insight into the impact of worship from the children's viewpoint.
 Occasionally, we are allowed an unexpected insight either through the action or comment of a child or through a letter written by a parent as to the positive effect of a particular act of worship on their child that week.
 We encourage worship 'takeaways' using 'missions' from some of the acts of worship; an example might be during Advent when we are invited to suggest ways in which we can 'follow' Jesus and help others in our local community.
-We invite children to share their thoughts and document these into the class RE books.
+We invite children to share their thoughts and document these into the class RE books as well as our whole school book 'Bringing the World to Woods'.